-More than 55,000 Americans will develop cancer of the head and neck (most of which is preventable) this year; nearly 13,000 of them will die from it.
+More than 55,000 Americans will develop Head and Neck Cancer (most of which is preventable) this year; nearly 13,000 of them will die from it.

 Tobacco use is the most preventable cause of these deaths.
 In the United States, up to 200,000 people die each year from smoking-related illnesses.
 The good news is that this figure has decreased due to the increasing number of Americans who have quit smoking.
 The bad news is that some of these smokers switched to smokeless or spit tobacco, assuming it is a safe alternative.
 This is untrue.
 By doing this, they are merely changing the site of the cancer risk from their lungs to their mouth.
 While lung cancer cases are down, cancers in the head and neck appear to be increasing.
-Cancer of the head and neck is curable if caught early.
+For patients in Novi Head and Neck Cancer is curable if caught early.
 Fortunately, most head and neck cancers produce early symptoms.
 You should know the potential warning signs so you can alert your doctor as soon as possible.
-Remember—successful treatment of head and neck cancer can depend on early detection.
+Remember—successful Head and Neck Cancer Treatment in Novi depends on early detection.
 Knowing and recognizing the signs of head and neck cancer can save your life.

 A lump in the neck…Cancers that begin in the head or neck usually spread to lymph nodes in the neck before they spread elsewhere.
 A lump in the neck that lasts more than two weeks should be seen by a physician as soon as possible.
 Of course, not all lumps are cancer.
 But a lump (or lumps) in the neck can be the first sign of cancer of the mouth, throat, voicebox (larynx), thyroid gland, or of certain lymphomas or blood cancers.
 Such lumps are generally painless and continue to enlarge steadily.